SakanaAI/AI-Scientist-v2/README.md

 #### OpenAI Models

 By default, the system uses the `OPENAI_API_KEY` environment variable for OpenAI models.
+Additionally, if you are using a custom OpenAI-compatible API endpoint (e.g., a local LLM server), you can specify its URL using the `BASE_URL` environment variable.

 #### Claude Models via AWS Bedrock